Crispy, crunchy Homemade Chicken Nuggets are a favorite with kids and adults in my house.

 Patty Haxton Anderson says

-I will ALWAYS buy a Stouffer's product but never a pre-made chicken nugget!
-Yours look delicious.
 I too like the panko for crunch, but I swear the kids go for the bread crumb because it looks like what they eat at a fast food place!

 foodyschmoody says